Serious childhood illnesses: what to do

 Difficulty breathing or unusual breathing

-If your child is having difficulty breathing, you might notice some of these signs:
+If your child is having difficulty breathing, you might notice that they:

-- They have to breathe much harder to get air into their lungs.
+- have to breathe much harder to get air into their lungs

-- The muscles between their ribs pull in when they breathe.
+- breathe and the muscles between their ribs pull in

 In severe cases, your child might look very tired and blue.
 They might be quiet or make a grunting noise with each breath.